 Services-Oriented Infrastructure (SOI), also known as shared services, involves the management of enterprise shared services centrally to leverage economies of scale (e.g., network, data management, unified communications, data center, and various cloud services).

-- Identified SOI under the preliminary categories of network, security, governance, data management, unified communications, and shared services, and aligned with strategic benchmarks.
+- Identify SOI under the preliminary categories of network, security, governance, data management, unified communications, and shared services, and aligned with strategic benchmarks.

-- Launched and expanded eSign Service to departments statewide to increase government efficiency within the executive branch.
+- eSign Service – Departments statewide increase government efficiency within the executive branch through the use of eSign.
 Fifteen months after the governor’s office piloting the capability, more than 95,000 unique electronic transactions have been processed across departments, representing a reduction and associated savings in the use of paper, ink, and process time.